 The starter motor of a car, often called kick starter, is primarily in charge of all the processes associated with starting up a car.
 The starter works by taking electrical power from the battery.
 When the car key is inserted and turned, or when the start button is pushed, a small amount of current courses into the starter relay.

-Components of a kick starter - the kick starter is made up of several components that work together to achieve the one goal—to get the car started.
+The kick starter is made up of several components that work together to achieve the one goal—to get the car started.
 These components are:

 - Pinion – it is located at the head of the starter and directly linked to the field wiring and commutator.
 It is used for turning the flywheel of the engine during ignition.